 Principles on Incident Reports sharing

-Once decided that an Incident Report has to be submitted to SSN, the question is how it should be shared with other SSN users.
+Once decided that an Incident Report has to be submitted to SSN, the question is should the Incident Report be distributed to other MS SSN users or not.
 This section explains this process within SSN.

-Incident Reports can be distributed to the relevant Member States by sending a specific message to a list of specified Member States or they can simply be notified to SSN central system in order to be placed in the accidents and incidents database which is available to SSN users on request.
+Incident Reports can be distributed to the relevant Member States by sending a specific message to a list of specified Member States or they can simply be notified (without distribution) to SSN central system in order to be placed in the accidents and incidents database which is available to SSN users on request.

-In accordance with Article 14 “Computerised exchange of data between Member States,” data exchange must be electronic and communication systems must allow information to be transmitted 24 hours a day.
+In accordance with Article 14 of the VTMIS Directive “Computerised exchange of data between Member States,” data exchange must be electronic and communication systems must allow information to be transmitted 24 hours a day.

 The authority responsible for sending an Incident Report (see example in section 2.6) has to decide how to share it with the other relevant Member States considering the nature of the report.

+Only authorised SSN users at MS will receive the distributed IR.
+The permission settings for SSN (sending and receiving Incident Reports) are managed in each MS by the SSN NCA.

 Notification of Incident Reports to SSN (not distributed to Member States)